 What's the best mattress to buy?

 While the best mattress for you will depend on your height, weight and comfort needs, I can say that the Layla Hybrid is the best mattress for most people.
-It's supportive for most body types, it has very little motion transfer and it has several features that help keep you cool while you sleep.
+It's supportive for most body types, it has very little motion transfer and the hybrid mattress has several features that help keep you cool while you sleep.

-Comfort is really a subjective thing.
-What feels like a dream to you may not be the most comfortable mattress for someone else, but there are some general guidelines you can follow when trying to narrow it down.
 Memory foam conforms to your body and keeps your spine and neck aligned.
-This is a great option if you have back pain or like to feel like you're "sinking" into your mattress.
-Memory foam tends to trap heat though, so it's not always the best option for hot sleepers.
+A memory foam mattress is a great option if you have back pain or like to feel like you're "sinking" into your mattress.
+Memory foam tends to trap heat though, so it's not always the best for hot sleepers.

 What are the best mattresses for side sleepers?